AdaCore/spark2014/docs/lrm/source/statements.rst

                       pragma Loop_Invariant (X(Idx) > X(Idx)'Loop_Entry(Outer));

    this would introduce an exception in the case where Idx is not in X'Range.]

 .. centered:: **Dynamic Semantics**

 #.
-For each *X'Loop_Entry* other than one occurring within an Ignored
+For each X'Loop_Entry other than one occurring within an Ignored
    assertion expression, a constant is implicitly declared at the beginning of the associated loop statement.
-The constant is of the type of *X* and is initialized to the result of evaluating *X* (as an expression) at the point of the constant declaration.
-The value of *X'Loop_Entry* is the value of this constant; the type of *X'Loop_Entry* is the type of *X*.
-These implicit constant declarations occur in an arbitrary order.
+The constant is of the type of X and is initialized to the result of evaluating X (as an expression) at the point of the constant declaration.
+The value of X'Loop_Entry is the value of this constant; the type of X'Loop_Entry is the type of X. These implicit constant declarations occur in an arbitrary order.

 #.
 The previous paragraph notwithstanding, the implicit constant declaration